vectordotdev/vector/docs/DEVELOPING.md

 In some cases, like the Kinesis example above, the right thing to do might be nothing at all.
-If we require dynamic information to figure out what entity (i.e. Kinesis stream in this case) that we're even dealing with, odds are very low that we'll be able to come up with a way to meaningfully validate that it's in working order.
+If we require dynamic information to figure out what entity (that is Kinesis stream in this case) that we're even dealing with, odds are very low that we'll be able to come up with a way to meaningfully validate that it's in working order.
 It's perfectly valid to have a health check that falls back to doing nothing when there is a data dependency like this.